ros-box/a2d2_to_ros/FAQ.md

     1. `pcloud_attr.valid`?
 1. What are the units for `pcloud_attr.reflectance`?
 Why are the values integral?
 1. Are the `pcloud_attr.rectime` and `pcloud_attr.timestamp` intentionally `int64` and not `uint64`?
+1. Are the points in the point cloud ordered in any way?
+If so, what is the ordering?
+1. Are `pcloud_attr.depth` and `pcloud_attr.distance` strictly non-negative?
+1. Are `pcloud_attr.row` and `pcloud_attr.col` supposed to be non-negative?
+At least `pcloud_attr.col` has negative values in the Munich sensor fusion data set.

 ## Semantic segmentation bus signal data